Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.streaming.v1.md

 ## Streaming adjunct type

-The Streaming adjunct type can co-type a Property in DTDL version 2 or 3.
+The Streaming adjunct type can co-type a Property in DTDL version 3.
 There are no properties associated with the Streaming adjunct type; however, the value of the `writable` property must not be `true`.

 ## Streaming examples